Tom-Dee/Tom-Dee.github.io/_pages/about.md

 March 18, 2025 — I spoke on behalf of participating faculty as the Stanford-Sequoia K-12 Research Collaborative received a [Community Partnership Award](https://news.stanford.edu/stories/2025/03/community-partnership-awards-roland-prize-recipients) from Stanford University.

 November 21, 2024 — I received the Peter H. Rossi Award for Contributions to the Theory or Practice of Program Evaluation at the Association for Public Policy Analysis and Management (APPAM) Research Conference.
-In my talk, I outlined a case for bringing open-science practices, particularly preregistration, to quasi-experimental studies.
-My talk slides are available [here](https://docs.google.com/presentation/d/1tbkuICfJZy4jnyb5Cu6RCM_4-1Xb9dnZq0tO4_6QmgE).
+In my talk, I [outlined a case](/files/Dee_EvaluationReview_2025.pdf) for bringing open-science practices, particularly preregistration, to quasi-experimental studies.

 November 19, 2024 — The rhetoric of driving problem-focused, grassroots organizational change through "continuous improvement" is pervasive in business, health care, and, increasingly, in education.
 In a new [Hoover Institution essay](/files/CI_Dee_2024.pdf), I discuss what we know about continuous improvement and what it will take to make it work in education.